huggingface/pytorch-pretrained-BigGAN/README.md

 ## Introduction

-This repository contains an op-for-op PyTorch reimplementation of DeepMind's BigGAN that was released with the paper [Large Scale GAN Training for High Fidelity Natural Image Synthesis](https://openreview.net/forum?id=B1xsqj09Fm) by Andrew Brocky, Jeff Donahuey and Karen Simonyan.
+This repository contains an op-for-op PyTorch reimplementation of DeepMind's BigGAN that was released with the paper [Large Scale GAN Training for High Fidelity Natural Image Synthesis](https://openreview.net/forum?id=B1xsqj09Fm) by Andrew Brock, Jeff Donahue and Karen Simonyan.

 This PyTorch implementation of BigGAN is provided with the [pretrained 128x128, 256x256 and 512x512 models by DeepMind](https://tfhub.dev/deepmind/biggan-deep-128/1).
 We also provide the scripts used to download and convert these models from the TensorFlow Hub models.